bondms/bondms.github.io/_posts/2018-02-04-filesystem-iteration.md

 A naive implementation will often fail when encountering file or directory names that contain unusual characters, such as:

-* Whitespace: space, tab, and even new-line characters are possible in file names.
+* Whitespace: space, tab, and even new-line characters are possible in filenames.
 * Quotes: single (‘) or double (“).
 * Wildcards (* or ?).
 * Special characters that are interpreted by the shell, such as a dollar sign ($) or backtick (`).